 To read past articles, visit The Neediest Cases Fund page

-Many of the profiles in The New York Times featured an individual or family who benefited from the Fund and illustrated the difference that even a modest amount of money can make to those who are less fortunate.
-The money is distributed through the Fund’s eight participating organizations, often in small amounts targeted to specific needs.
+Many of the profiles in The New York Times featured an individual or family who benefited from The Fund and illustrated the difference that even a modest amount of money can make to those who are less fortunate.
+The money is distributed through the Fund’s seven participating organizations, often in small amounts targeted to specific needs.

 The New York Times Neediest Cases Fund has been recognized by the Internal Revenue Service as a not-for-profit public charity under Section 501(c)(3) of the Internal Revenue Code.
 Contributions to the Neediest Cases Fund are tax-deductible to the extent permitted by law.
 Federal Identification Number: 13-6066063.
 A copy of the Neediest Cases Fund's latest annual financial report may be obtained, upon request, from the Fund or from the New York State Attorney General's Charities Bureau, Attn: FOIL Officer, 120 Broadway, New York, New York 10271.Beneficiary OrganizationsBrooklyn Community Services